 Through multimedia installations, contemporary First Nations art and cultural objects, Shake Up explores the connection between cultural knowledge and natural seismic events.
 Bringing together the perspectives of cultures, arts and sciences, this exhibition reflects on what we value and how we preserve it.

-The exhibition will be displayed in areas throughout the Museum, and visitors will have the opportunity to see the majestic poles of the Great Hall resting in temporary storage in the adjacent O’Brian Gallery.
+The exhibition is displayed in areas throughout the Museum, and visitors have the opportunity to see the majestic poles of the Great Hall resting in temporary storage in the adjacent O’Brian Gallery.